 Health Visitors can advise on food consistencies and suitable diets to wean babies onto.
 The advice of a dietician may be helpful, both for children and adults.
 Speech and language therapists can also provide advice, especially on food texture and consistency.

 Dysphagia is a medical term for swallowing difficulties.

 Equipment and utensils

 You can feed most babies with the ordinary spoons designed for young children available in high street stores.
 Special plates, bowls, cups, adapted cutlery and non-slip mats are also available.
-An occupational therapist should be able to advise on the most appropriate kitchen utensils and how to get them.
+An occupational therapist should be able to advise on adaptive kitchen utensils and how to get them.

 Read more on excessive saliva and drooling.